Measures of multisensory integration based on dependent probability summation: from spike counts to reaction times: Discussion and Conclusion

-We have introduced a new way of gauging a neuron's multisensory integration capacity.
-In contrast to the traditional multisensory index ($\mathrm{MSI}$), the new index ($\mathrm{MSI^*}$) introduced here has a clear theoretical foundation, without the need to specify the multisensory computational mechanism proper: it measures the degree by which a neuron's observed multisensory response surpasses the level obtainable by optimally combining the unisensory responses under a probability summation rule, that is, assuming that the neuron simply reacts to the more salient modality in any given cross-modal trial.
-The new index is easy to compute and is as amenable to statistical testing as the traditional one\footnote{Bootstrap procedures for further refining the statistical testing procedure are being developed.}~.
-For the example neuron studied here, both measures indicated it as ``multisensory''.
-However, given that, by its definition, index $\mathrm{MSI^*}$ always yields lower values than $\mathrm{MSI}$, it is a clear possibility that in many cases neurons previously labeled as ``multisensory'' could no longer be considered as such.
-The extent to which this holds can only be determined by a large-scale investigation of a multitude of neurons from empirical studies.
+It has been demonstrated here that the new index can be defined in a consistent manner for both studying reaction times and responses by single neurons (spike frequencies).
+Whereas the index is closely linked to the race model inequality, a widely used testing procedure for multisensory integration in reaction times, its application to neural responses has new and potentially important consequences: neurons previously labeled as ``multisensory'' may lose that property since the new index tends to yield smaller values for the amount of crossmodal enhancement.
+This was exemplified here with a data set collected from single SC neurons.
+The extent to which this holds more generally can only be determined by a large-scale investigation of a multitude of neurons from empirical studies.
 Obviously, at the level of a (sub-)population of neurons, such a relabeling may lead to a reassessment of the distribution of multisensory neurons and different types of unisensory neurons for that region.
 Moreover, studies probing the entire scope of the behavior of multisensory neurons, e.g. by looking at intrinsic differences in the dynamic range of these neurons (see \cite{perrault2005}), may come to different conclusion when using the new index.

+We also showed that the new index, $\mathrm{CRE_{SP}^{(-)}}$, is easy to compute and does not require any specific assumption about the distribution of spikes.
+The special case of Poisson-distributed spikes was drawn upon to demonstrate that the new index is sensitive to the variability in the data, in contrast to the traditional index which by definition only depends on the means of the uni- and crossmodal response distributions.

 It is worth mentioning that the new approach can also be applied to an alternative measure, comparing cross-modal responses to the sum of the unisensory responses (``additive model'') (see also \cite{stanford2005})~.
-From \cite{rueschendorf82} (and more recent papers in actuarial statistics), it is possible to compute the maximally achievable sum of two random variables and, using the same logic as for computing $\mathrm{MSI^*}$, cross-modal responses can be compared with the response level obtainable by adding the unisensory responses in an optimal way.
+From \cite{rueschendorf82} (and more recent papers in actuarial statistics), it is possible to compute the maximally achievable sum of two random variables and, using the same logic as for computing $\mathrm{CRE_{SP}^{(-)}}$, cross-modal responses can be compared with the response level obtainable by adding the unisensory responses in an optimal way.